zacharysandberg/JavaScriptForNewProgrammersCourse/Week2/README.md

 ## Variables - Primitive Types
 - similar to algebra where a variable represents a number
+- except that unlike algebra in most cases the value of our variable the value is known... i.e. we are not solving for the value but instead holding the value so that we can use it
+- variables are the how programs stored data in a computer program
+- variables can hold very little data in size or very large
-- in program a variable can store different data types in memory
+- in a program a variable can store different data types in memory
 - JavaScript has 5 different primitive types
     - number, string, Boolean, null, undefined
     - number examples: 1, 3000, 3.567